 We change instantly at the news that we have lost a loved one to suicide.
 I spent months with scrambled thoughts and reflections constantly churning inside me.
-They remained submerged . . . just below the surface (a built-in protection mode for when we were in public.)
+They remained submerged . . . just below the surface (a built-in protection mode for when I was in public.)
 All the while they were always active in my subconscious.

-Suicide continues to happen, on average, every 17 minutes, 24 hours a day, 365 days a year, in the United States.
-If anyone is going to bring change in this situation, it has to be one of us survivors.
+Suicide continues to happen, on average, < every 16 minutes, 24 hours a day, 365 days a year, in the United States.
+If anyone is going to bring change in this situation, it has to be us survivors.
 Yep, it is all about educating others on support for the days ahead.

 It is so helpful to encounter other survivors we can identify with.
-Still finding others who understand some of the turmoil we contend with make statements like “I completely understand.”
-While statements like this can bear some truth, they don’t bear up to the actual truth.
-No one will ever fully understand anyone else.
+Finding others who understand some of the turmoil we contend with still render statements like “I completely understand.”
+While statements like this can bear a lot of truth, they don’t bear up under close scrutiny.
+No one can fully understand anyone else.

-If you look into research studies on human nature, you may initially get the idea that a road maps exist that will take the mystery out of the situations we encounter.
+If you look into research studies on human nature, you may initially get the idea that roadmaps exist that will take the mystery out of the situations we encounter.
 While some are helpful at times, even these are far from comprehensive.

-Below are some reasonable things that may help begin the process of rebuilding this different life.
-(Trust me, there are many more.)
+Below are some reasonable things that may help begin the process of rebuilding a different life:

 1st - Don’t try to go it alone.
-You can get easily off track and this can lead to isolation.
-I have never witnessed going solo a helpful approach.
+You can get off track easily and this can lead to isolation.
+I have never witnessed anyone going solo as a helpful approach.
 Many get stuck carrying-on alone till death.
 Sad, but true.

 2nd - Don’t wait for help only from an identical match.
 Don’t expect to meet another survivor who has experienced the same loss as you have (i.e. relationship, age, gender, education, experiences and psychological personality.)
 While waiting for the “perfect match” (so to speak) is not a show stopper, it will delay you in finding the support you need.

 3rd - Don’t contemplate these issues every day.
 A regular interval- once a week -- gives you six lighter days to know you are intentionally putting off the rumination.
-Yet having a time interval to think.
+Having this time interval to think.
 Then knowing the day and time you are going to address old and new issues sets some order and enforces discipline.
 It helps you prepare for “THAT” day.
 That day being a support group, a meeting or a phone conversation with another individual.

 4th - Don’t set an expectation for things to return to the “way they were.”
 That is not going to happen.
-Realistic expectation are an absolute requirement.
+A realistic expectation is an absolute requirement.

 6th - Consciously look for blessings in your life, no matter how small.